Online Language Placement Testing – See PDFs for instructions.

 Academic integrity is essential to maintaining an environment that fosters excellence in teaching, research, and other educational and scholarly activities.
 Thus, students are expected to complete the CLLC World Language Placement Exams in accordance with the OSU Code of Student Conduct.
 It is your responsibility to review this document carefully before proceeding with language placement testing so you are informed.
-Please note that we are REQUIRED to report any suspicions of alleged misconduct.
-Review this website for further information about Student Academic Misconduct.
+Please note that we are required to report any suspicions of alleged misconduct.
+Review more information about Student Academic Misconduct here.

 Please note that due to the COVID-19 proctor-less testing protocol languages may require that additional verification of score/placement.
 For score/placement verification information, please see the language information above.